bharathselva28/react-native-incoming-call-android/README.md

-# RN Incoming Call Version 2
+# Incoming Call Version 1.0

 > React Native module to display custom incoming call activity, best result when using with firebase background messaging.
 Only for Android since iOS we have VoIP.